 sprint triathlon swimming suit

-The swimsuit can really be anything you feel most comfortable in.
+The swimsuit can be anything you feel most comfortable in.
 Don’t rush out and buy anything special, use what you have.
-When I signed up for my first sprint triathlon then I knew I’d need to get something decent.
-I bought a speedo full-body swimsuit and I still use it and am happy with it.
+When I signed up for my first sprint triathlon I knew I’d need to get something decent.
+I bought a Speedo full-body swimsuit and I still use it and am happy with it.

 I also bought myself a pair of swimming shorts.
 They are super because I was not ready to buy myself a tri-suit.
 There are some super tri-suits for women and men on the market, maybe next year!

 The swimming shorts are great because I can swim, cycle and run in them.
 Being such a beginner in all of this, I choose to do this as simply as possible.

 I’ve used the shorts when I swim with others and want to have more coverage of my body too.
 This has been a super solution.
 I do not always use my Speedo under the shorts but have used other swimsuits that I have.
 This is a very versatile option.

 Whether I need flip-flops when I’m going down to the beach or the local pool, I always grab my flip-flops.
 They last a very long time and so I love their quality.
 Flip-flops are useful in public showers when you want to protect your feet from picking up any nasties there.
 They are practical and pretty.

 They come in a range of colors and qualities.
 Treat yourself to a good pair as they are so versatile.

 The last basic thing on my list of necessities for triathlon swimming is a towel.

 One regular beach towel is a simple thing to grab from your cupboard.
 Do not go to the extra expense of buying a new one – use what you have at home.